MaastrichtU-IDS/get-started-with-docker/README.md

     build: .
 ```

-👨‍💻 Build and restart JupyterLab:
+👨‍💻 Build and restart JupyterLab from the terminal:

 ```shell
 docker-compose up --build